Top 7 Venture Capital Firms for Social Media Startups

 - Founded: 2006

-- Notable investments: Diamond Foundry, Planetary Resources, and Kaptyn
+- Notable portfolio companies: Diamond Foundry, Planetary Resources, Kaptyn

-- Investor type: Venture Capital and Private Equity
+- Investor type: Venture Capital, Private Equity Firm

 You can refer to their website here.